-As noted above, the poverty thresholds were developed in 1963-1964 by Mollie Orshansky of the Social Security Administration.
-In May 1965-just over a year after the Johnson Administration had initiated the War on Poverty-the Office of Economic Opportunity adopted Orshansky's thresholds as a working or quasi-official definition of poverty.
-At that time, the thresholds comprised a matrix of 124 detailed poverty thresholds based on the total number of family members, the number of family members who were related children under age 18, the sex of the family householder, the age of the individual or family householder (for one- and two-person units only), and whether the family lived on a farm.
-In 1969, a federal interagency committee made two changes in the poverty definition: the thresholds would be annually updated by the consumer price index instead of by the per capita cost of the economy food plan, and farm poverty thresholds would be set at 85 percent rather than 70 percent of corresponding nonfarm thresholds.
-(Poverty threshold and poverty population figures for prior years were retabulated retrospectively on this basis.)
-In August 1969, the Bureau of the Budget designated the poverty thresholds with these revisions as the federal government's official statistical definition of poverty.
+As noted above, the poverty thresholds were developed from 1963 to 1964, by Mollie Orshansky of the Social Security Administration.
+In May 1965-just over a year after the Johnson administration had initiated the War on Poverty-the Office of Economic Opportunity adopted Orshansky's thresholds as a working or quasi-official definition of poverty.
+At that time, the thresholds comprised a matrix of 124 detailed poverty thresholds based on the total number of family members, the number of family members who were related children under the age of 18, the sex of the family householder, the age of the individual or family householder (for one-and two-person units only), and whether the family lived on a farm.